Jacques Pierre Brissot: Foreign policy

 News of the Declaration of Pillnitz (27 August 1791) reached France shortly before the convening of the new Legislative Assembly, which Brissot rapidly came to dominate.
 The declaration was from Austria and Prussia, warning the people of France not to harm Louis XVI or these nations would "militarily intervene" in the politics of France.
 Threatened by the declaration, Brissot rallied the support of the Assembly, which subsequently declared war on Austria on 20 April 1792.
 They wanted to fortify and secure the revolution.
 This decision was initially disastrous as the French armies were crushed during the first engagements, leading to a major increase in political tensions within the country.

-During the Legislative Assembly, Brissot's knowledge of foreign affairs enabled him as a member of the diplomatic committee to control much of France's foreign policy during this time.
+During the Legislative Assembly, Brissot's knowledge of foreign affairs enabled him as a member of the diplomatic committee to control much of France's foreign policy.
 Brissot was a key figure in the French Republic's declaration of war against Austria, the Dutch Republic and Great Britain on 1 February 1793.
 It was also Brissot who characterized these wars as part of revolutionary propaganda.

 On 26 March 1792, Guadet accused Robespierre of superstition, relying on divine providence.
 Shortly after Robespierre was accused by Brissot and Guadet of trying to become the idol of the people.
 Being against the war Robespierre was also accused of acting as a secret agent for the "Austrian Committee".
 The Girondins planned strategies to out-maneuver Robespierre's influence among the Jacobins.
 On 27 April, as part of his speech responding to the accusations by Brissot and Guadet against him, he threatened to leave the Jacobins, claiming he preferred to continue his mission as an ordinary citizen.

 On 17 May, Robespierre released the first issue of his weekly periodical Le Défenseur de la Constitution (The Defender of the Constitution).
 In this publication, he criticized Brissot and expressed his skepticism over the war movement.